How Will the Milwaukee Bucks Do in the 2013-2014 Season?

 1. Who will be the point guard?

-Most people expect 21 year old Brandon Knight obtained in the trade for Brandon Jennings to be Milwaukee's starting point guard.
+Most people expect 21-year-old Brandon Knight obtained in the trade for Brandon Jennings to be Milwaukee's starting point guard.
 This is based on Knights' experience running the point for Detroit in the 2012-2013 season.
 If Knight should falter, the Bucks could call on an experienced Luke Ridnour who previously played point guard for both Milwaukee and the Minnesota Timberwolves.
-Draft choice Nate Wotters could stick with the team, but he will probably be assigned to a developmental league team.
+Draft choice Nate Watters could stick with the team, but he will probably be assigned to a developmental league team.

 2. Will the new shooting guard compensate for Monta Ellis' scoring?